kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 ## Step 2 - Create an AWS EC2 instance

-Now we have successfully initialized terraform with the aws provider we can define aws resources in our code.
-In this step we will create two things:
+Now we have successfully initialized terraform with the AWS provider we can define AWS resources in our code.
+In this step we will create three things:
 1. An AWS [EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) resource
-2. An aws [Amazon Maxhine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (ami) data reference for EC2 to run
+2. An AWS [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (ami) data reference for EC2 to run
+3. A [terraform output](https://developer.hashicorp.com/terraform/language/values/outputs) to return the public ip address for the created EC2 instance so we can easily connect to it

 Create a new file called `unicorn-api.tf`.
 Inside the file, add: